FZJ-IEK3-VSA/HiSim/docs/index.rst

 The goal of this package to enable a free fast to implement investigation of different building energy system strategies considering the many load profiles, physical conditions and alternative components from fossil fuel sources.
 The user can also design their own components to be implemented in its own building energy system.

-Please, check the :ref:`installation` procedures to install `HiSim` in your local machine.
+Please, check the :ref:`installation` procedures to install `ETHOS.HiSim` in your local machine.

 .. toctree::
    :maxdepth: 1